28 Experts Reveal The #1 Phrase That Will Damage A Relationship

 RELATED: 15 Definitive Signs You're With A Good Man (As Written By One)

-13. "You always do ..." followed by a negative comment.
+13. "You always do" followed by a negative comment

 Audrey Tait, MS, CCC, RD at Inspirational Insights Counselling

-14. Threatening divorce.
+14. Threatening divorce

-In the many years of seeing couples, I've found that the most damaging phrase that couples throw around is the threat of divorce.
+In the many years of seeing couples, I've found the most damaging phrase that couples throw around is the threat of divorce.
 It's like the nuclear bomb of a marriage.
 When one partner threatens the marriage in this way, the other immediately feels threatened and goes into survival mode.

 Mary Kay Cocharo, LMFT, CIRT, couples therapist